The best arguments in the world won’t change a person’s heart. The only thing that can do that is a good story.

 The ranch is quiet once again.
 Empty.

-Hollywood Critics Association winner, Independent Spirit Award Nominee, Drama Desk and NAACP Theatre Award Nominee
+Hollywood Critics Association winner, Independent Spirit Award, Drama Desk and NAACP Theatre Award Nominee

 Celebrated for his award winning body of work on stage, television and film including IF BEALE STREET COULD TALK, LINCOLN, SELMA, BIRTH OF A NATION, and FEAR OF THE WALKING DEAD.